Click on images to see larger view

 Tips: Prune periodically to maintain growth and do not allow it to flower for the best leaf flavor but know that the flowers are very attractive to pollinators so allow a few plants to bloom if possible.
 Usually just the leaves are harvested but the seeds may also be used in Thai foods.
-Basil can be used fresh, dried or frozen and is the main ingredient in pesto.
+Basil can be used fresh, dried (flavor will be lessened) or frozen and is the main ingredient in pesto.

 Bay (Laurus nobilis)

 Description: A perennial tree in more southern climates, bay plants need to be overwintered indoors in the New England area.

 Culture: Typically; bay is grown as a potted plant which can be placed outdoors in the summer.
 Keep in mind that if plants summer outdoors they may be more susceptible to scale insects.
 Bay prefers a fertile potting mix with a pH of 6.2 or so.

 Propagation: It is difficult to propagate from seeds or cuttings.
 Plants are usually purchased from a local garden center.
 Bay can be trained as a topiary or left as a multi-stemmed small shrub.